SaherAlSous/Nexgo-Android-Public/Development Process/README.md

 *  The devices cannot connect to 'open' and/or 'WEP' WIFI networks.
 Only WPA/WPA2 networks are supported.
 Enterprise WPA is supported as well.
 *  Standard android NFC libraries may not function as intended on the devices.
 If you need to use NFC for reading Tags, EMV cards, etc. - there are hardened NEXGO libraries available for handling this.
 *  Development mode (i.e. 'Debug Mode') terminals can install any unsigned APK; however, Release Mode terminals will only install APKs signed with a valid key provided by NEXGO.
-*  Application distribution needs to be taken into account.
+*  [Application distribution](#application-updates) needs to be taken into account.
 There are a few ways you can handle
     *  Nexgo uses our 'XTMS' system to handle App, Certificate, and FW updates over-the-air to the terminals.
+	*  Alternatively, you can 'sideload' the FW/Certs/Apps using USB or an SD card - though this would not be ideal if you plan on changing the software on the device in the future (including updates).

 ## Software Updates + Distribution